 Under the rules outlined in the now-rejected protections, internet service providers were required to gain permission before collecting or sharing customers’ data, which includes web history, geolocation data, and app usage.
 Congress’ decision ensured that there will be no such regulations, and that these companies are free to do whatever they want with data collected from residents of the United States.

-People curious about privacy on the internet have probably seen the term “VPN” thrown around a lot.
-Virtual private networks (VPNs) have become a popular tool in the fight for privacy, but many people do not know what they are or how they work.
-Despite the large amount of network theory behind the development of VPNs, they are remarkably simple to understand, and even easier to use.
+As a result, you may have seen the term “VPN” thrown around.
+Virtual private networks (VPNs) have become a popular tool in the fight for privacy, but many people don’t really know what they are, or how they work.
+Despite the complex network theory behind VPNs, they are actually remarkably simple to understand — and even easier to use.

 A brief refresher on how the internet works

 To understand what a VPN is and how it functions, it’s important to understand how the internet and networks in general work.
 When two or more devices — computers, phones, tablets, etc. — are able to interact with one another, this is a network.
 Machines interact by sending data back and forth.
 The internet is essentially just a worldwide network built out of various networks and devices worldwide.